Update Your Old or Idle Hubs

 How to Create Fresh Content

-There are many hubs on this web site that were written several years ago.
+There are many hubs on this web site that cover years of writing.
 When was the last time you looked at one of your old hubs?
 Is the topic still relevant?
 Has it been marked on your account as an 'idle hub'?
 Could it use photographs, some links, or an Amazon book list?

 I took some time one day to read over my articles.
 I discovered that for the most part, they were decent.
-But, I wanted them to shine and find an audience.
+But, I wanted them to shine and find more audiences.
 Also, since writing those older hubs, my writing skills had improved.
 I wanted those improvements to be reflected in all of my hubs.

 If you wrote a hub a few years ago, but it now appears outdated, make it an Evergreen.
 Evergreen content is an article that doesn’t age over time.
 It is as relevant today as it was two or even four years ago.
 Take a look and see if it can be changed into an updated, fresh article.